TobikoData/sqlmesh/docs/quick_start.md

 The data used in this example project is contained in the `seed_data.csv` file in the `/seeds` project directory.
 The data reflects sales of 3 items over 7 days in January 2020.

-The data contains three columns, `id`, `item_id`, and `ds`, which correspond to each row's unique ID, the sold item's ID number, and the date the item was sold, respectively.
+The file contains three columns, `id`, `item_id`, and `ds`, which correspond to each row's unique ID, the sold item's ID number, and the date the item was sold, respectively.

 This is the complete dataset: